 Charities registered with the ACNC must operate on a not-for-profit basis.
-Generally, a not-for-profit is an organisation that does not operate for the profit, personal gain or other benefit of people such as the charity’s members, employees, Responsible Persons or their friends or relatives.
+Generally, a not-for-profit is an organisation that does not operate for the profit, personal gain or other benefit of people such as the charity’s members, employees, Responsible People or their friends or relatives.
 The definition of not-for-profit applies both while the charity is operating and if it ends operations.

 - the financial affairs of the charity are managed responsibly